 And so continues my Sourdough Starter experiment.
 If you are just joining in, you can find the previous three days here, here and here.
 On the evening of Day 3, I noticed that my starter had formed a considerably large amount of hooch.
 Tangy and yeasty, the hooch actually had quite a nice smell to it, so I didn’t pour any of it off.
 Instead, I stirred it back into the starter and gave it another feeding.
 Pictured above is my starter the following morning.
 Nice and bubbly!

-On days 4 and 5 I continued this double feeding regiment to keep my starter happy and well fed.
+On days 4 and 5 I continued this double feeding regimen to keep my starter happy and well fed.
 After each feeding, the starter bubbled up then slowly formed a thin layer of sweet yet tangy smelling hooch.
 Bubbles were usually small and the volume of the starter never increased.
 These traits are characteristic of a 166% hydration Sourdough starter (see notes below for details).
 So you might be wondering, if the starter doesn’t increase in volume (a typical indicator of potency), how will I know it is ready for use?
 Continue reading for my thoughts (and my day 4 and 5 processes).

 On the 4th day, give your starter a good stir to redistribute the hooch into the mixture.
 Feed your starter once in the morning then again in the evening.
 To feed the starter, discard half of the mixture (or transfer to another jar to start another starter).
 Then add 1 cup (by volume) all purpose flour and 1 cup (by volume) water, stirring to combine.
 Leave your jar on the countertop covered in between feedings.
 Repeat these steps daily until you achieve a vigorous starter.